 Seasonal activities in Baker Creek State Park

-Guests will want to bring their mountain bikes along for their outing to Baker Creek State Park.
+If you love mountain biking, you'll want to bring your bikes along when you visit Baker Creek State Park.
 The park maintains one of the most popular mountain biking trails in South Carolina.
-This moderately difficult 10-mile trail begins near the park office at the kiosk area.
-The trail takes bikers on a medium to strenuous ride through rolling hills.
+This moderately difficult 10-mile trail begins near the park office at the kiosk area and takes bikers on a medium to strenuous ride through rolling hills.
 This is a two-loop dirt trail.
-Guests will move quickly through various natural habitats along their ride.
-They will note the change from oak to pine woods and will see an occasional poplar.
+You'll move quickly through various natural habitats along the ride, noting the change from oak to pine woods and will see an occasional poplar.
 Expect to see a variety of birds, reptiles, and other native wildlife along the lush creek-side vegetation.
-The trail is easy to follow, but watch for markers and signs indicating where the trail coincides with forest access roads.
+The trail is easy to follow but watch for markers and signs indicating where the trail coincides with forest access roads.
 Although not technically difficult, be aware that this trail is strenuous in places.

-Be sure to pack your fishing in preparation for your adventure to Baker Creek State Park.
-This secluded densely wooded park maintains two boat ramps providing guests private boat access to massive 71,000-acre Strom Thurmond Lake.
-The lake is an ideal place to fish for several species of bass, crappie, catfish, bream and striper, with many shaded spaces to stop and cast a line.
-Note that a valid South Carolina fishing license is required for fishing here.
+Be sure to pack your fishing gear in preparation for your adventure to Baker Creek State Park.
+This secluded, densely wooded park maintains two boat ramps providing guests private boat access to the 71,000-acre lake.
+The massive body of water is the ideal place to fish for various species of bream, catfish, bass, striper, and crappie, with many shaded spaces to stop and cast a line.
+You'll need to have a valid South Carolina fishing license.